takaoksuzuki/pathwayPCM/README.md

   "igraph"
 ))
 ```
-These packages are used in Step 1 (preprocessing) and Step 3 (downstream analysis).
+These packages are used in the preprocessing and downstream analysis steps (Sample Codes Steps 1, 4–6).

 ##### Step 3 — Prepare shell environment (bash)
 Some steps in the pathwayPCM workflow (especially running BayesTraits) require a working bash environment.